Rekiahhinton/technical-writing-portfolio/docs/prompt_engineering/notes_with_ai.md

 > * The reviewer cannot realistically inspect all of it.
 > * It may introduce invisible risk beyond the immediate change.

-The assistant provides several themes; then a detailed, logical breakdown of each theme with direct quotes and explanations.
+The assistant provides several themes, followed by a detailed, logical breakdown of each theme with direct quotes and explanations.

 Then, I instruct the assistant to create a list of action items, decisions, and ownership: